aarron-lee/legion-go-tricks/README.md

 - v28 bios - STAMP mode is bugged on both Windows and Linux when setting high TDPs with 3rd party tools like ryzenadj and handheld companion
   - users reported that they were getting hard crashes at 30W TDP on both Windows and Linux
   - **Solution**: on STAMP mode, TDP must be set with a custom fan curve that will prevent thermal shutdown.
-    - You can set custom fan curves on bios v29.1 with the LegionGoRemapper plugin
+    - You can set custom fan curves on bios v29.1 with the LegionGoRemapper plugin or via hhd-ui
     - alternatively, if you don't want to use a custom fan curve, you can enable the `Lenovo Custom TDP` toggle in SimpleDeckyTDP
+    - hhd-ui also supports Lenovo's wmi methods, so it's safe to use for fan control and TDP
 - Screen Refresh Rate and FPS control - unified refresh rate + FPS slider now works perfectly on latest bazzite stable, fixes should now also be on the latest Nobara Deck Edition too.
-  - ChimeraOS might not have the fix yet, should be in v46
+  - ChimeraOS should also have the fixes
 - adaptive/auto display brightness doesn't work yet
   - manual brightness slider in steam UI works without issues
-  - there's work in progress from devs for to get this fully working

 ## What has issues

-- **v29 bios - IMPORTANT BIOS BUG:** You cannot set custom fan curves and use Lenovo's custom TDP mode for TDP control simultaneously,the LGO bios has a bug
+- **v29 bios - IMPORTANT BIOS BUG:** You cannot set custom fan curves and use Lenovo's custom TDP mode for TDP control simultaneously, the LGO bios has a bug
   - this bug is fully resolved on bios v29.1 and newer
 - Adaptive Brightness sensor - hardware is detectedby the OS, but not used for auto-brightness yet
   - there's dev work in progress for auto-brightness